 It is the pumping effect that makes the bassline almost seem like it is bouncing and really gels together with the 2 parts.

-Setting low attack and threshold setting and using the release to real time to set the intensity.
+Setting low attack and threshold settings and using the release in real-time to set the intensity.

 Sidechain is a relatively easy process to do these days and inside the compressor of choice you switch the side chain on and select the source signal, you can use anything you want or even create a separate sidechain channel, muting the output and using that as the sidechain source signal.